GoogleCloudPlatform/gcs-fuse-csi-driver/docs/usage.md

 - `spec.serviceAccountName`: use the same Kubernetes service account in the [GCS bucket access setup step](#set-up-access-to-gcs-buckets-via-gke-workload-identity).
 - `spec.volumes[n].csi.driver`: use `gcsfuse.csi.storage.gke.io` as the csi driver name.
 - `spec.volumes[n].csi.volumeAttributes.bucketName`: specify your GCS bucket name.
 - `spec.volumes[n].csi.volumeAttributes.mountOptions`: pass flags to gcsfuse.
-Put all the flags in one string separated by a comma `,` without spaces. *TODO*: list out supported gcsfuse flags.
+Put all the flags in one string separated by a comma `,` without spaces.

 ```yaml
 apiVersion: v1